DayDreamersLab/A1-Project-Custom-API/pytorch_route_ranker/README.md

 5. records Python, Node, Git, registry, and training configuration;
 6. trains a new model inside the run folder;
 7. evaluates that exact model against the snapshotted held-out test;
+8. stores detailed metrics in `evaluation-results.json`;
+9. automatically compares the candidate with the active model when one exists;
-8. stores all logs and appends metrics to `pytorch_route_ranker/runs/summary.csv`.
+10. stores `comparison.json`, all logs, and summary metrics in `pytorch_route_ranker/runs/summary.csv`.

 Each completed run resembles: